 Gregory F. TaylorIntel Fellow, Platform Engineering Group

-Greg Taylor is an Intel Fellow and Chief Architect in IPG's Hard IP group.
+Greg Taylor is an Intel Fellow and Chief Architect in IPG's Mixed Signal IP Solutions Group.
 His interests include Systems on a Chip, Analog/Mixed Signal circuits, and Wireless.

 Taylor joined Intel in 1991 and has held several senior design engineering positions working on 10 generations of microprocessors including members of Intel's Pentium®, Pentium® II, Pentium® III, and Intel NetBurst® microarchitecture families.
 Prior to joining Intel, he worked as a principal engineer at Bipolar Integrated Technology.